ilbers/isar/RECIPE-API-CHANGELOG.md

 Kernel image name for arm64 platforms is vmlinux now.
 Image format was not changed (uncompressed executable) but now it is named correctly.

+### wic plugins for efi and pcbios use seperate /boot partition

+It used to depend on the bootloader whether stuff was in in the root partition or in the boot partition, now it will always be in the boot partition.

+Kernel update with "apt-get" will not work since bootloader configuration will not be updated.
+It used to "kind of work" for grub and efi, that hack is gone.

+When using the plugins it is advised to name the partition "/boot" and to exclude boot from the follwing rootfs to not waste space.